crooy/About/resume.md

 At Sioux I worked in C# (with  SQL Server) for the backend part, and C++ with a entirely custom application for the client that was running on various types of machines.
 I also had my first experience with electronics here.

-At Sioux I got a couple days training by Martin Odersky in 2012 (I think), after which I was itching to use it.
-At Withlocals I decided with Play framework it was a good choice (2013), together with Anorm+MySQL and Angular 1.x on coffeescript I build the MVP.
+At Sioux I got a couple days Scala training by Martin Odersky in 2012 (I think), after which I was itching to use it.
+At Withlocals (in 2013) I decided that Scala with Play framework was a good choice, together with Anorm+MySQL and Angular 1.x on coffeescript I build the MVP.
 Later we ditched coffeescript for plain Javascript (ES6) with ReactJS.
 Coffeescript's whitespace significance was just too sensitive for errors, and I never liked Angular.
 Later we switched the fronted codebase to Typescript, which I can honestly say I love.

 Over the years I learned how to properly use AWS/GCP, I started with manually managed EC2 Instances, moving to AWS Elastic Beandstalk, ending in a GKE kubernetes clusters with our infrastructure as templated-yaml in a git-repo.
 I learned many things about devops at Withlocals.